-As a result of the actions and inactions of the Government of Armenia, the Company has fully written off the carrying value of its investment in development assets at Amulsar.
-See Note 15 for additional information.
+As a result of the blockade, financing for development of the project was discontinued and funding from the senior lenders was provided only for site care and maintenance activities and to support the licensing requirements.
+The Company management is uncertain when, if ever, the project will be restarted.
+Given these circumstances the Company has fully written off the carrying value of its investment in development assets at Amulsar.
+See note 15 for additional information.

-The Company is in default of its agreements with its senior lenders, stream financing providers, and equipment financiers since June 2020.
-As a result of this default, the Company's assets have been fully transferred to the senior lenders and the ultimate parent of the Company entered into a liquidation.
-As a result, the ultimate parent of the Company is Lydian Canada Ventures Corporation, whose partners are the senior lenders of the Company and who own 100% of the Company shares.
+The Company was in default of its agreements with its senior lenders, stream financing providers, and equipment financiers since June 2020.
+As a result of this default, the Company's assets have been fully transferred to the senior lenders and Lydian International Limited entered into liquidation.
+As a result, the Company was restructured under CCAA process and the ultimate parent of the Company became Lydian Canada Ventures Corporation, of which the senior lenders own 100% of the Company shares.